Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/innovation-cup-navbar.md

 ---
 layout: docs
-title: Orange navbar
+title: Innovation Cup navbar
-description: Documentation and examples for Boosted's exclusive responsive navbars.
+description: Documentation and examples for Boosted Innovation Cup's exclusive responsive navbars.
 group: components
 aliases:
   - "/docs/components/orange-navbar/"
 toc: true
-added: "5.2"
 ---

-{{< added-in "5.2.0" >}}

 ## How it works

-Orange navbars are based on the [navbar]({{<docsref "/components/navbar">}}) component.
+Innovation Cup navbars are based on the [navbar]({{<docsref "/components/navbar">}}) component.
 They add some display management and introduce the Supra bar component.

-An Orange navbar will always be at the top of any page.
+An Innovation Cup navbar will always be at the top of any page.

 ### Structure

-Orange navbar is basically a `<header>` that will contain your `<nav>` elements:
+Innovation Cup navbar is basically a `<header>` that will contain your `<nav>` elements:
   - an optional [Supra bar](#supra-bar) above the Global header
   - a **mandatory** [Global header](#global-header)
   - an optional [Navigation under](#navigation-under) below the Global header